On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Campaign rationale

 \section{Campaign rationale}

 Our efforts are concentrated on identifying GW sources that may be affected by strong lensing.
 Therefore, we devised a selection criterium aiming at events that LVK initially classifies as having at least one progenitor component in the mass gap with a powerful strong lensing cluster located within its sky localisation.
 Mass gap progenitors are compact object with masses between $2.5< m [{\rm M_\odot}]<5$, which encompass the mass boundaries of the most massive neutron star (NS) and the lightest black hole (BH) known \citepalias{lvc21}.
 Hence, any object within this mass range cannot be accounted for by current models of stellar evolution.
 A natural solution to the detection of these object is invoking the impact of strong lensing, which would bias the recovered posterior masses.
 Recent studies from numerical simulations show that galaxies ($\rm M_{200} < 10^{13}\,M_{\odot}$) and clusters ($\rm M_{200} > 10^{13}\,M_{\odot}$) contribute roughly equally to the optical depth to strong lensing \citep{robertson19}.
 We focus our effort on known strong lensing clusters primarily because of the capabilities of current observational infrastructures.
 A search of all galaxy- and cluster-scale lenses would require $\ge 60$ hours of observing with Subaru/HSC or CTIO/DECam to cover the full median sky localisation error region of $\gtrsim 100\,\rm degree^2$ to the necessary depth.
 This is stretching beyond the limit of observing capabilities at the current larger observational facilities, before the beginning of the Vera Rubin Observatory's Legacy Survey of Space and Time.
-Hence, the only feasible approach is to focus on the most promising lines of sight, i.e. cores of strong lensing clusters, which typically cover few square arcminutes and account for $\simeq10$ per cent of the optical depth to strong lensing per GW sky localisation \citep{robertson19}.
+Hence, we focus on the most promising line of sight, i.e. cores of strong lensing clusters, which typically cover few square arcminutes and account for $\simeq5$ per cent of the optical depth to strong lensing per GW sky localisation \citep{robertson19}.
+We combine this with \citeauthor{smith21}'s (\citeyear{smith21}) detailed predictions of the rate of lensed BNS detections in O3 ($0.02\,\rm yr^{-1}$ for their baseline model) to estimate the probability of successfully confirming a candidate lensed BNS with detection of its EM counterpart with our strategy of $\approx0.1\%$.
+We refer the interested reader to and \citet{robertson19} and \citet{smith21} for full details of the underlying calculations.